 Gary was now in a foyer and there was yet another door.
 There was something slithering around his ankles.
 He fought every instinct to cry out.
 He looked down expecting to see Old Black Maggie laying on the floor wrapping her arms around him.
 It was a cat.
-There was a purr and a restful meow.
-He stepped in the cat’s dish.
+There were a purr and a restful meow.
+He stepped into the cat’s dish.
 It sounded like an avalanche.
 He clung to the wall next to the door.
 He waited for a light to come or the sound of Old Black Maggie stirring around.

-It was silent, so silent Gary could hear the bones in his neck and the beat of his heart.
+It was silent so silent Gary could hear the bones in his neck and the beat of his heart.
 He waited to be certain Old Black Maggie was still in a deep sleep.
 He could hear her snore.

-Gary was certain his heart beat would awaken Old Black Maggie.
-For an instant he envisioned her in a shadow of the room next to her beret waiting with a hatchet.
+Gary was certain his heartbeat would awaken Old Black Maggie.
+For an instant, he envisioned her in a shadow of the room next to her beret waiting with a hatchet.

 There was a sudden sound coming from the stand next to a chair.
 Gary’s eyes sprung wide open.
 The cat leaped onto the stand.
 It crossed over into the chair and back onto the floor.